anna roik

 Photography Projects

-This project aims to advance our understanding of coral microbiome functioning and the development of ‘coral ‘probiotics’ which in the future could be used to assist acclimation under rapid climate change.
+This project aims to advance our understanding of coral microbiome functioning and the development of ‘coral probiotics’ and other methods for microbiome manipulation which promise to assist corals to survive rapid climate change.

 Climate-induced ‘coral bleaching events’ have driven significant habitat degradation in coral reefs over only the past few years.
 Science-based conservation strategies that offer sustainable and efficient solutions are urgently needed to prevent further losses.